survivejs/maintenance-book/manuscript/packaging/02-anatomy.md

 An npm package comes with different types of dependencies:

 * `dependencies` are the direct dependencies a package needs to work.
 On application level you could list the dependencies of the application code itself.
 This excludes dependencies needed to build it.
 * `devDependencies` are dependencies you need to develop the package.
 They include packages related to building, testing, and similar tasks.
-When you install a package from npm, they won't be installed by default.
+When you install a package from npm, they won’t be installed by default.
 If you run `npm install` on a project locally, npm will install them.
 * `peerDependencies` are usually given as version ranges.
 The idea is to allow the user to decide the exact versions of these dependencies without fixing it to a specific one.
 The behavior was changed in npm 3.
 Before that npm install peer dependencies automatically.
 Now you have to install and include them to your project explicitly.
 * `bundledDependencies` are the dependencies that are bundled with the package itself.
 They are used rarely, though.
-* `optionalDependencies` are the dependencies that the user can install but aren't required for the package to work.
+* `optionalDependencies` are the dependencies that the user can install but aren’t required for the package to work.
 This is another rare field.

 ### Links